Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Patrick Weill Facebook Page
+Gillian Wills Facebook Page

-Featured Interview With L. L. Nelson
+Featured Interview With Gary Kidney

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?